Raquel Montero: Early life

 Montero was born in Buenos Aires, Argentina.
 As a young lady, she met and fell in love with Italian singer Tony Croatto.
-The pair soon got married and, in 1969, when Croatto and his sister Nelly Croatto (who formed a duo named Nelly y Tony) were contracted to perform at the Caribbean country of Puerto Rico, Croatto and Montero settled there, spending the rest of their respective lives in their second country.
+The pair soon got married and, in 1969, when Croatto and his sister Nelly Croatto (who formed a duo named Nelly y Tony) were contracted to perform at the Caribbean island-country of Puerto Rico, Croatto and Montero settled there, spending the rest of their respective lives in their second country.

 Acting career

 Soon after moving to Puerto Rico, Montero befriended astrologer and former actor Walter Mercado, and, during a meeting between several friends that was held at Mercado's house, she began reciting stuff, an act that Mercado enjoyed very much, inviting her to his television show at the time.

 In Puerto Rico, Montero first acted in a telenovela named Marcela y Marcelino, which was produced during 1971.
 Montero started appearing on other media, such as entertainment magazine covers, during that era.
 Also during the era, Montero gained steady work on Puerto Rican television.
 In 1978, she played "Condesa Italiana", an Italian Countess, in a telenovela adaptation of a book written by Puerto Rican writer Enrique Laguerre, named "Los Dedos De La Mano" ("Fingers of the Hands"), a role that she says is her favorite.

 Late in the 1970s, producer Paquito Cordero was preparing a television comedy show which was called "Los Kakukomicos" ("The Kakufunnies", a name inspired by the sounds made when pronouncing, in Spanish, the identification letters assigned to Canal 2's station, WKAQ-TV).
 Montero was cast in this show to do a number of characters, and the show, which lasted from 1980 to 1990, helped her gain extra celebrity in her adopted home-country.
-Among the characters Montero played in that show were the Argentine "Tete" and the cheating wife "Tesoro", who was married to "Toribio Tarro", another popular character which was played by Puerto Rican actor Adrian Garcia.
+Among the characters Montero played in that show were the Argentine "Tete" and the cheating wife "Tesoro", who was married to "Toribio Tauro", another popular character which was played by Puerto Rican actor Adrian Garcia.
 Her characterization of "Tesoro" was so popular on Puerto Rican television, that, for years, people on the streets recognized her as "Tesoro" and they sometimes even asked her about Adrian Garcia's whereabouts.
 Montero during the era also did commercials for a large Puerto Rican furniture stores chain named Mueblerias Mendoza; one of them alongside Yoyo Boing.
 According to Montero, who was known as "Ms. Mendoza" on those commercials, the company did not approve of her playing an unfaithful wife on television and her contract with the retailer was soon cancelled.